Guide to UK Work Visas

 If you’re intending to work in the UK and can prove that one of your grandparents was born in the UK, you could be eligible for an ancestry Visa

-Make the most of your time in the UK with a Working Holiday Visa, entitling you to work for one year with plenty of time to travel in the other.
+Make the most of your time in the UK with a Youth Mobility Visa, entitling you to work for up to two years in a job of your choice.

 Tier 1 (Highly Skilled Migrant Programme)